A view of a glacier taken from below, with snow-capped mountains in the distance. Taken at Vatnajökull glacier, Iceland

 Iceland is exhilarating, unforgiving, and completely unconcerned with how prepared you think you are.
 At 55+, you can still see all the sights and do all (well, most of) the hikes.
 But it does require a bit more planning, a little realism, and a willingness to admit that your brain may still be eighteen, but the rest of you is not.

 If you’ve been following my posts, you know I’ve wrestled with mud, ice, wind, and the occasional “why did I think this was a good idea?” moment.
-I’ve shuffled across glaciers, teetered near crater edges, and learned that microspikes and the penguin walk are not optional: they’re the difference between a scenic selfie and an embarrassing YouTube fail video.
+I’ve shuffled across glaciers.
+I’ve teetered near crater edges.
+Experience has taught me that microspikes and the penguin walk are not optional: they’re the difference between a scenic selfie and an embarrassing YouTube fail video.

 Surviving the trip is only part of the story.
 The other part?
 Making sure your joints, muscles, and energy levels actually recover, so you can enjoy the next hike – or just make it to the café without limping.

-In this post, I’ll share the strategies, routines, and Icelandic habits that have helped me stay moving, recover well, and enjoy the trip – without pretending I’m still indestructible.
+In this post, I’ll share the preparation, strategies, routines, and useful items that have helped me stay moving, recover well, and enjoy the trip – without pretending I’m still indestructible.

 While planning the trip: don’t be too ambitious

-We had five days in Iceland when we went, and if I at all possible, I’d have crammed everything into those five days.
+We only had five days in Iceland when we went.
+If at all possible, I’d have crammed everything into those five days.
 Think whale watching, a Northern Lights tour, the Golden Circle, all of the South Coast, the Snæfellsnes Peninsula and at least three different thermal spas.
 Unfortunately, a day only has twenty-four hours.
-Some of those need to be spent sleeping, eating or just sitting in a chair remembering all the glorious things we’d seen.
+Some of those hours need to be spent sleeping, eating or just sitting in a chair remembering all the glorious things we’d seen.

 I quickly realised I had to skip the whale watching, the Snæfellsnes Peninsula and at least two of the spas.
-That is, if I didn’t want us to spend the entire five days running from one minibus or taxi to the next.
-I was in two minds about the Northern Lights tour on our last night until just hours before its planned departure, while still on a minibus four hours from Reykjavík.
+That is, if I didn’t want us to spend the entire five days running from one minibus to the next.
+I was in two minds about the Northern Lights tour on our last night until just hours before its planned departure.
+At the time we were still on a minibus four hours from Reykjavík.
 We decided against it.
-In hindsight, I’m glad we did, as it would have meant even more hours on a minibus and standing outside in the cold after a long day of doing exactly that.
+In hindsight, I’m glad we did.
+It would have meant even more hours on a minibus and standing outside in the cold after a long day of doing exactly that.
 Sitting in a comfy chair that evening in our hotel room, after a nice meal and a hot bath, I knew we’d made the right decision.

 If you’re still choosing tours, I’ve written more about how to decide what’s worth your time.